PYDuquesnoy/IrisHA/README.md

         name: sam-100115-unix_default
 ```

 This network gets started in the separate SAMDemo, and allows both demo to share the same network, so that SAM can be used to monitor the Mirroring cluster.
-If you don't have SAMDemo running, you can simply delete the network definicion from the docker-compose file.
+If you don't have SAMDemo running, you can simply delete the network definición from the docker-compose file.